dustinpfister/hexo_sitesource/source/_posts/js-arrays-are-objects.md

 // so the element length is only 2 console.log(array.length); // 2

-// but the keys length is 3, as exspected console.log(Object.keys(array).length) // 3
+// but the keys length is 3, as expected console.log(Object.keys(array).length) // 3

 ```